jblanc86-maker/blanc-quant-lob-engine/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=jblanc86-maker.blanc-quant-lob-engine)

 The public repo focuses on deterministic replay, golden-state input digests, and CI-enforced performance gates; all advanced gate logic and production integrations are reserved for the enterprise version and associated patent work.
 If you’re working on low-latency trading or quant infrastructure and would like to explore collaboration—or discuss how this type of engine fits into your team—please feel free to contact me via LinkedIn.
-(600+ clones to date).
+(600+ clones as of 12/07/25).

 Blanc LOB Engine is a **replay + benchmarking harness** for HFT-style order books, built for: